 ATV accidents are more common than people think.
 There are over 100,000 emergency-room visits per year by people involved in an ATV accident, with injuries that range from bruises to very severe fractures.
-In 2014 the CPSC received reports that around 547 people had died that year in ATV-related accidents, and in 2015 there were around 385 reported fatalities.
+In 2019, the CPSC received reports that around 295 people had died that year in ATV-related accidents, and between 1982-2017 there were 15,250 ATV-related fatalities.

-If you suffered an ATV accident and need legal help, call our Miami based office at 305.416.9805.
+Recreation opportunities abound in Florida, but ATV riding can lead to potentially serious or fatal accidents.
+If you suffered an ATV accident and need legal help, call our Miami based office.
 We are here to help.